Wisdom-sudo/My-Hangman-Website/README.md

 # SCRUM

-What is scrum and how does it work?git pus
+What is scrum and how does it work?